iamDev4u/Snake-game/README.md

 *Note:* You must have [installed Python3.7.1](https://www.python.org/downloads/).

 How to install pygame.
-Open a command line and type: `pip3 install pygame`.
+Open a command line and type: `pip3 install pygame` or `pip install pygame`.

 ### Use or Play